 The Council operates a whistleblowing policy, and has a robust complaints process, designed to ensure that all issues are properly investigated.
-Both processes are now handled corporately within the Corporate Resources Group (formerly Finance and Transformation Groups), maintaining consistency across the organisation.
+Both processes are now handled corporately within the Corporate Resources Group, maintaining consistency across the organisation.

-A dedicated resource is available within Internal Audit to lead investigations into breaches of policy and suspected irregularities, with an element of the role being dedicated to pro-active work, and developing an anti-fraud culture.
+A dedicated resource is available within the Corporate Fraud Team to lead investigations into breaches of policy and suspected irregularities, with an element of the role being dedicated to pro-active work, and developing an anti-fraud culture.
 The Audit Committee receives regular updates on all fraud investigations.